 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Cross the broad expanse of Lancaster Sound, spending time on the ship’s bridge, or outer decks looking for wildlife.
-The sound has been likened to the wildlife ‘super highway’ of the Arctic.
+Cross the broad expanse of Lancaster Sound, spending time on the ship’s bridge or outer decks looking for wildlife.
+The Sound has been likened to the wildlife ‘super highway’ of the Arctic.
 A massive confluence of water from the Atlantic to the east, the Pacific to the west, and the archipelago of islands to the north all mix here; combining to make a rich source of nutrients and food for an abundance of Arctic wildlife.
-Approaching northern Baffin Island you are in awe of the spectacular Arctic landscape that seemingly stretches on forever.
-Cape Charles Yorke offers several great walking opportunities and you may enjoy some sightings of polar bears along this coast.
-Navigate the ship into nearby Elwin Inlet, a breathtaking fjord which is well protected and great for a Zodiac cruise or hike onshore.
+Approaching northern Baffin Island take in the spectacular Arctic landscape that seemingly stretches on forever.
+Cape Charles Yorke offers several great walking opportunities.
+You may sight polar bears along this coast.
+The ship will navigate into nearby Elwin Inlet, a breathtaking fjord which is well protected and ideal for a Zodiac cruise or hike onshore.

 Having crossed Prince Regent Inlet overnight, you will approach the towering bird cliffs of Prince Leopold Island in the morning.
 The island is home to thick-billed murres, black guillemots, northern fulmars and black-legged kittiwakes.
-Numbering in the order of several hundred thousand birds, Prince Leopold Island is one of the most significant Migratory Bird Sanctuaries in the whole of the Canadian Arctic and makes for fantastic Zodiac cruising.
+The birds here number in the several hundred thousand, making Prince Leopold Island one of the most significant Migratory Bird Sanctuaries in the entire Canadian Arctic.
+The sights here make for fantastic Zodiac cruising.

-Continuing to navigate the ship south into Prince Regent Inlet, you will approach the eastern end of the Bellot Strait.
+As the ship navigates south into Prince Regent Inlet, you will approach the eastern end of the Bellot Strait.
 The historic site of Fort Ross, located at the southern end of Somerset Island, is a former Hudson’s Bay Company fur trading outpost.
 Fascinating archaeological sites nearby tell a story of more than a thousand years of habitation by the Inuit and their predecessors.
 Having explored Fort Ross, your captain and crew will attempt a transit through the narrows of Bellot Strait.
 The mixing of waters in this strait provides an abundant food source for marine mammals.
-Keep your eyes peeled for harp seals, bearded seals and even polar bears.
+Keep your eyes peeled for harp seals, bearded seals, and even polar bears.
 The skill of the captain and officers and the capabilities of the ship become apparent during this exciting day of Arctic navigation.

-On Victory Point a lifeboat left abandoned, bits and pieces of copper and iron, cutlery and buttons and a skeleton here and there - all tell a story of a desperate race south in search of rescue that never came.
-You will hopefully visit Victory Point as you transit Victoria Strait, traveling very near the actual location of the wreck of HMS Erebus, all the while, learning about the quest for exploration that eventually opened up the Arctic.
+On Victory Point, an abandoned lifeboat, bits and pieces of copper and iron, cutlery, buttons, and a skeleton here and there - all tell a story of a desperate race south in search of rescue that never came.
+Depending on conditions, you may visit Victory Point as the ship transits Victoria Strait, traveling very near the actual location of the wreck of HMS Erebus, all the while learning about the quest for exploration that eventually opened up the Arctic.
 One can only imagine the last desperate days of Franklin’s men as another frigid Arctic winter approached, supplies dwindling and health failing.

-By morning, you will anchor in Cambridge Bay – your final destination.
-Today, this remote outpost on the southern shores of Victoria Island is a center for hunting, trapping, and fishing.
+By morning, you will anchor in Cambridge Bay.
+Today this remote outpost on the southern shores of Victoria Island is a center for hunting, trapping, and fishing.
 Make your way ashore by Zodiac and bid farewell to your crew.
 A charter flight will return you to Edmonton where your journey will come to an end.
-Enjoy an included transfer from the airport to the Fairmont Hotel MacDonald.

 Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.